oneoffcoder/books/sphinx/python-dothis/source/class-dunder.rst

 .. highlight:: python
    :linenothreshold: 1

-Exploit dunders when doing object-oriented programming in Python.
-In particular, override the __str__ dunder to enable a printer friendly representation of the object.
+Use dunder methods when they improve how objects behave.
+In particular, override ``__str__`` to provide a printer-friendly representation of an object.

 Don't do this
 ^^^^^^^^^^^^^